wwylele/chocopy-rs/DESIGN.md

 A prototype object starts with a 4-byte signed integer `$size` that describes the memory layout of objects of type `C`.
 When it is a positive number, it is the object size without the object header.
 When it is a negative number, it indicates `C` is an array-like type and the value without the sign is the size of one element.

-Following `$size` is a 4-byte signed integer `$tag` for type tag.
+Next is a 4-byte signed integer `$tag` for type tag.
 The type tag value follows the a similar convention to the one in the implementation guide, except that
  - `object` and user-defined classes uses `Other = 0`, and
  - List objects is separated into `PlainList = -1` (for `[int]` or `[bool]`) and `RefList = -2` (for other list), making it easier for the tracing GC to distinguish.

-Following `$tag` is the pointer to reference map `$map`, which points to a bit string, indicating whether each 8 bytes in the attribute is a reference for GC tracing.
+Next is the pointer to reference map `$map`, which points to a bit string, indicating whether each 8 bytes in the attribute is a reference for GC tracing.

-Following `$map` is the list of function pointers to methods.
+Next is the list of function pointers to methods.
 The first function pointer points to the `__init__` method, and so on for other user-defined methods.

 #### Constructors